-My baby is visually impaired – how do I help them sleep?
+My baby is partially sighted/blind – how do I help them sleep?

 How does light affect my baby’s sleep patterns?

 Newborn babies (0 to around 3-months) sleep (and wake) throughout the 24-hours as new parents know too well!
 By 6 months of age babies take most of their sleep at night and day naps become shorter.
 Changes in the light-dark cycle, as day turns to night, help the sleep pattern settle into this rhythm and stay on track.
 Exactly how this happens – using a critical light signal – has only recently been fully understood.
 Light from the environment travels through special receptors in the eyes to reach the biological clock in the brain.
 This critical light signal keeps the biological clock ‘in time’ with the environment.